Lawrence J. Flaherty

-Lawrence James Flaherty (July 4, 1878 – June 13, 1926) was an American politician who served part of one term as a U.S. Representative from California from 1925 until his death in 1926.
+Lawrence James Flaherty (July 4, 1878 – June 13, 1926) was an American politician who served part of one term as a U.S. representative from California from 1925 until his death in 1926.

 Biography

 Born in San Mateo, California, Flaherty moved with his parents to San Francisco in 1888.
 He attended public school and learned the trade of a cement mason.
-He served as member of the board of police commissioners of San Francisco 1911–1915.